 In the past several years, adolescent alcohol consumption has become a growing problem in a number of European countries.
 Problematic drinking behaviours, such as binge drinking and the early age at which youths start consuming alcohol and other drugs, have not only raised health concerns, but may also have implications for society as a whole.
 Against this backdrop, the AAA-Prevent project (Alcohol use Among Adolescents in Europe, Environmental Research and Preventive Actions) conducted a three-year study that examined the extent of adolescent alcohol and drug consumption in 25 European countries from a multilevel perspective.

 In addition to this report, with a glimpse towards the future, the AAA-Prevent project also documented and elaborated on the different effective adolescent substance use prevention programs and interventions in Europe.
-These are presented on the project website: www.aaaprevent.eu.
+These were presented on the project website.
 The aim of this database is to provide policymakers and practitioners with a pragmatic overview of effective youth alcohol prevention strategies in Europe.